 Revisions on the Final Design

-Once all the user insights were gathered on the prototype I started designing the final visual design using Invision App.
+Once all the user insights were gathered on the prototype We started designing the final visual design using Invision App.

 One of few projects that I completed based on the Design Thinking Process all by my-self.